 Articles in English play a very important role.
-What they do is they hold text together — if we take articles out of a text it will fall apart.
+English articles hold text together — if we take articles out of a text it will fall apart.
 To know how to use articles in English is essential for both speaking and writing.
 This entry is an attempt to clarify the basic rules for definite and indefinite articles.
 Just like English prepositions, articles are essential for a good IELTS/CAE score.

 When to use “a”